thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **exportAnswerReport**
 > HttpFile exportAnswerReport(exportAnswerReportRequest)

   Version: 9.0.0.cl or later   Exports an Answer in the given file format.
 You can download the Answer data as a PDF, PNG, CSV, or XLSX file.
-Requires at least view access to the Answer.  #### Usage guidelines  In the request body, the GUID or name of the Answer and set `file_format`.
-The default file format is CSV.  **NOTE**: * The downloadable file returned in API response file is extensionless.
+Requires at least view access to the Answer.  #### Usage guidelines  In the request body, specify the GUID or name of the Answer and set `file_format`.
+The default file format is CSV.
+Use the `type` parameter to specify whether the Answer being exported is a saved Answer (`SAVED`) or a pinned Answer on a Liveboard (`PINNED`).
+Defaults to `SAVED`.
+When using `PINNED`, the `metadata_identifier` must be the container id.  **NOTE**: * The downloadable file returned in API response file is extensionless.
 Please rename the downloaded file by typing in the relevant extension. * HTML rendering is not supported for PDF exports of Answers with tables.
 Optionally, you can define [runtime overrides](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_runtime_overrides) to apply to the Answer data.

 ### Example